CBD for Cats: What Pet Owners Need to Know

 Drug Interactions

-CBD is metabolized by the cytochrome P450 enzyme system in the liver, the same system that processes many pharmaceutical drugs.
-If your cat is taking medication for hyperthyroidism, seizures, pain, or any other condition, consult your veterinarian before starting CBD.
+CBD is metabolized by the liver, the same system that processes many pharmaceutical drugs.
+If your cat is taking any prescription medication, consult your veterinarian before starting CBD.
 This is not a suggestion; it is a necessity.

 What to Avoid